Community Care and the Law

 Cerebra Accessing Public Services Toolkit

-This toolkit aims to support disabled people and carers, as well as their families and advisers, who are encountering difficulties with the statutory agencies in relation to the provision of health, social care and education support services.
-This toolkit aims to unpick these problems and to develop effective strategies for resolving them.
+This toolkit aims to support disabled people and carers encountering difficulties with the statutory agencies in relation to the provision of health, social care and education support services.
+To access click here

 Written by Luke Clements and illustrated by Gillian Clements (2017 36 pages).